rmzetti/hover-exec/README.md

 ```
 ![[2021-08-31-20-28-22.png]] (this 'wiki' type link is enabled in the editor using *markdown memo*)

- The above is a *png* file created (using the *paste image* extension) from a screen copy of the plot window.
+The above is a *png* file created (using the *paste image* extension) from a copy of the plot window.

 ---
 ### Bash & zsh

 *Bash* and *zsh* scripts can be run for appropriate systems: